-When someone with COVID-19 coughs or sneezes, they may leave coronavirus on surfaces.
-When others touch these, they may catch the virus if they touch their faces.
+- When someone with COVID-19 breathes, coughs or touches things, they leave coronavirus on surfaces and objects.
+When others touch these, they may catch the virus if they touch their faces. - Avoid spreading coronavirus to others at home.
+Handle surfaces and objects the person with COVID-19 has touched with care.